HonestGoat/OGCWin/README.md

 # 🛠️ OGCWin – The Ultimate Windows Utility for Windows users and Gamers 🎮

 🛠️ Work in Progress
 OGCWin is still being actively developed.
 Right now, the launcher is fully functional, and the Windows 10 & 11 new installationp wizards are being optimized.
 More features and improvements are on the way! 🚀

-OGC Windows Utility is an all-in-one tool designed to help Windows gamers debloat, optimize, troubleshoot, and enhance their system with ease.
-Built from years of experience as a tech, this utility brings together the best scripts into an intuitive and user-friendly package.
+OGC Windows Utility is an all-in-one tool designed to help Windows users debloat, optimize, troubleshoot, repair and enhance their system with ease.
+Built from decades of experience as a technician, this utility brings together my best scripts into an intuitive and user-friendly package.

 Originally developed for the **Oceanic Gaming Community Discord**, OGCWin is now available for everyone who wants to improve their Windows experience effortlessly.